Carry Respect, Not A Blade

 Final Memories

-Emma had been at work until 3pm, then collected Bethany from school.
-They travelled to Eye to collect the families new 8 week old Labrador puppy.
-Bethany facetimed Joe from the car with the puppy on her lap.
-The call didn’t last long as Joes phone ran out of battery as usual.
-Little did they know this would be the last time they spoke to Joe.
+Emma had been at work until 3 pm and then collected Bethany from school.
+They drove to Eye to collect the family’s new eight-week-old Labrador puppy.
+Bethany FaceTimed Joe from the car, the puppy on her lap.
+The call didn’t last long, as Joe’s phone ran out of battery, as it often did.
+Little did they know, this would be the last time they spoke to him.

-Phil and Joe had worked together until lunchtime, they had a good day including breakfast together.
-The job was completed at lunchtime, so they finished for the weekend.
-This was the last time Phil saw and spoke to Joe.
+Earlier that day, Phil and Joe had worked together until lunchtime.
+They had a good morning, including breakfast together, and finished the job by midday to start the weekend.
+This was the last time Phil saw or spoke to Joe.

 The Dreaded Call